Blog CleverTap Engage

 Conal Byrne: Customization, I think, is the next chapter of digital audio.
 We are in it now, by the way.
 I don’t mean to pretend like this isn’t happening now.
 All of the targeting and attribution tools that digital media is well-known for, podcasting, for example, has caught up to almost entirely in the last 24, 36 months.
 We don’t think of our almost 500 million downloads a month as, here’s a bunch of titles that we can do Hofstra ads on.
 We can do that, and we do.
 Those are highly customized and you have the best influencers in the world telling your brand story: again, Will Ferrell, Malcolm Gladwell, Charlamagne tha God, Nikki Glaser, Bowen Yang.
 I can go on and on.
 Telling your brand stories, yes, that is still maybe the best ad unit in the world right now in podcasting.

 But what’s really driven podcast ad sales and digital audio ad sales at iHeart is audience targeting and how it’s caught up so fast.
 That has a lot of different versions.
-There’s psychographic targeting, where we can pull together a cohort of shows that we have enough data on to show you that it is a meaningful cohort, a contextual cohort of the kind of audience you’re looking for.
+There’s psychographic targeting, where we can pull together a cohort analysis which shows that we have enough data on to show you that it is a meaningful cohort, a contextual cohort of the kind of audience you’re looking for.
 We can also get even more specific and do actual targeting around demos and age and territories.
 All I’m saying is this medium has come a very long way in two or three years to look a lot like digital media.

 I think some of the most exciting stuff happening now is in voice technology being able to capture, always with the permission, by the way, of creators.
 I never want to overlook that, but starting to experiment with enough of the capture of a human voice so as to be able to tailor it to the 50 states around the country or the 160 markets around the country so that you’re not just doing a single Hofstra ad as a national campaign, but you’re customizing and tailoring that to the local markets.
 Now, that can be in the local lexicon and dialogue, it can also just reference local stuff.
 That is super exciting.
 By the way, I hate to keep… Let me add to this, it’s what broadcast radio is amazing at.
 It really is.
 Broadcast radio at its core is almost 900 stations in local markets.